 The University of Texas at Austin, through the College of Education, is committed to the preparation of teachers and other educators who are dedicated to the employment and advancement of education for all people.
 In pursuing this mission, the College of Education performs several functions.

-It is a professional school offering two teacher certification degrees.
-The Bachelor of Science in Applied Learning and Development allows students to pursue teacher certification for elementary (early childhood through grade six) generalist, bilingual generalist, all-level (early childhood through grade 12) or generic special education certification, or all-level physical education certification.
-The Bachelor of Science in Kinesiology and Health offers a major that leads to all-level physical education certification.
+It is a professional school offering one teacher certification degree.
+The Bachelor of Science in Education allows students to pursue teacher certification for elementary (early childhood through grade six) ESL generalist, ESL bilingual generalist, all-level (early childhood through grade 12), or generic special education certification.

 The college provides the professional sequence of education courses and serves as the certification agent for all University students pursuing certification to teach in Texas, whether they are enrolled in the College of Education or in another division of the University.
 See Preparation for Teacher Certification for more information.
 Accountability information for the teacher preparation program is given in the General Information Catalog.

 The college also offers programs that do not lead to teacher certification.
 These programs, in youth and community studies, athletic training, exercise science, health promotion and behavioral science, physical culture and sports, and sport management, are designed to meet the professional needs of public and private educational and community service agencies and to prepare students for advanced study.

 As a unit of the Graduate School, the College of Education offers courses and curricula leading to advanced professional certificates and to master’s and doctoral degrees in education.
 It also provides in-service training and consulting services for those engaged in the educational professions.